 And that’s what this parfait does.

-This easy chocolate mousse is easy to make, easy to eat, and even makes an elegant breakfast, snack or dessert.
+This chocolate peanut butter jar is easy to make, easy to eat, and even makes an elegant breakfast, snack or dessert.

 It’s rich in taste and flavor.
 I do recommend you taste-test the sweetness of the mousse, adding more maple syrup if need be.